 The biggest wins in Premier League history

-In the wake of United's historic pasting, we take a look at the biggest defeats in Premier League history.
+In the wake of the Blades' historic pasting, we take a look at the biggest defeats in Premier League history.

 Manchester United 9-0 Ipswich (March 4, 1995)

-Gutted United fans can take some solace in the fact they were the first team to record a nine-goal victory in Premier League history.
+Manchester United were the first team to record a nine-goal victory in Premier League history.

 The game will be best remembered for Andy Cole ploughing through the Tractor Boys' defence and scoring five times.